-In addition, the 2023 annual incentive plan provided that the lost-time incident rate portion of the safety metric would be forfeited in the event of a work-related fatality, unless the Compensation Committee determined that no actions on the part of the employee or the Company contributed to the incident.
+In addition, irrespective of our actual performance with respect to the lost-time incident safety metric, if a work-related fatality would have occurred in 2024, the lost-time incident rate portion of the safety metric would have been forfeited, unless the Compensation Committee would have determined that no actions on the part of the employee or the Company contributed to the incident.
+We did not have any work-related fatalities in 2024.

 The Compensation Committee may use discretion in adjusting the plan funding percentage from actual performance due to specific facts and circumstances, such as current economic conditions as well as unusual one-time events that significantly impact financial or non-financial results.
-The Compensation Committee exercises this discretion only for unusual, non-operational items and did not exercise any such discretion for 2023.
+The Compensation Committee exercises this discretion only for unusual, non-operational items and did not exercise any such discretion for 2024.

-The table on the following page shows the associated performance metrics (including threshold, target, and maximum levels), weighting, and plan payout percentage for each of the 2023 performance measures, which resulted in the plan funding at 77 percent of target for our NEOs.
+The table on the following page shows the associated performance metrics (including threshold, target, and maximum levels), weighting, and plan payout percentage for each of the 2024 performance measures, which resulted in the plan funding at 116 percent of target for our NEOs.

-A nnual Incentive Plan Information
+2024 Annual Incentive Plan Information

-Annual Incentive Plan Information Weight Performance Level Performance Measures (% of Total Plan Payout) Threshold Target Maximum Actual Achieved Target % Achieved Final Funding % of Total Financial (55%) (1) Net Income (\$ in millions) 55 % \$191.0 \$ 212.3 \$ 233.5 \$194.1 57.3 31.5 Safety (15%) (2) Lost Time Incident Rate 5 % 0.56 0.46 0.23 0.45 102.2 5.1 Total Recordable Incident Rate 5 % 1.75 1.49 1.05 1.34 117.0 5.9 Safety Training Completion 5 % 99.0 % 99.5 % 100.0 % 100.0 % 149.6 7.5 Reliability (15%) (3) SAIDI (excluding major event days) 5.0 % 116.00 102.00 89.00 88.80 150.0 7.5 SAIDI (including major event days) 5.0 % 165.00 122.00 94.00 94.80 148.6 7.4 Gas - Leaks per 100 Miles of Main 2.5 % 14.60 10.00 6.80 9.60 106.4 2.7 Gas - Damages per 1000 Locates 2.5 % 3.80 3.00 1.20 3.10 96.3 2.4 Customer Satisfaction (15%) (4) J.D.
-Power Residential Electric and Gas Survey Performance Ranking 5 % 720.00 730.00 734.00 696.80 - Operational Performance - Customer Survey by Flynn Wright 5 % 33.48 37.20 40.92 35.20 73.1 3.7 Reputational Perceptions - Customer Survey by Flynn Wright 5 % 32.17 35.75 39.32 33.40 66.5 3.3
+Annual Incentive Plan Information Weight Performa nce Level Performance Measures (% of Total Plan Payout) Threshold Target Ma ximum Actual Achieved Target % Final Funding % of Total - Circinianee measures . ayout, 11110011010 - a.get , , , , , , , , , , , , , , , , , , , 7101110100 7.0 10441 Financial (55%) (1) Net Income (\$ in millions) 55 % \$194.0 \$ 215.5 \$ 237.1 \$224.1 120.0 66.0 Safety (15%) (2) Lost Time Incident Rate 10 % 13 7 9 60.0 6.0 Safety Training Completion 5 % 99 % 100 % 100 % 100 % 5.0 5.0 Reliability (15%) (3) SAIDI (excluding major event days) 10.0 % 138 101 90 95.2 163.3 16.3 Gas - Leaks per 100 Miles of Main 5.0 % 13.6 9.7 6.5 9.2 120.0 6.0 Customer Satisfaction (15%) (4) J.D.
+Power Residential Electric Survey Performance Ranking 7.5 % 14 8 1 8 100 7.5 J.D.
+Power Residential Gas Survey Performance Ranking 7.5 % 14 8 1 6 125 9.4

-TOTAL FUNDING PERCENTAGE 77
+TOTAL FUNDING PERCENTAGE 116

-- (1) Financial.
-The net income target is based upon the Board approved budget for the plan year, and the actual achieved is determined by what is reported in our annual report on Form 10-K for the plan year. - (2) Safety.
-Safety performance regarding Lost Time Incident Rate and Total Recordable Incident Rate is calculated according to OSHA standards.
+(2) Safety.

+Lost Time Incident Rate is calculated according to OSHA standards.
 OSHA specifically defines what workplace injuries and illnesses should be recorded and, of those recorded, which must be considered lost time incidents.
-The threshold level for the safety measures (other than training completion) represents an improvement over our 2022 plan and 10 to 15 percent better than our Edison Electric Institute (EEI) peer group average; the target level is significantly above our peer group average, an improvement over our five-year average, and an improvement over our 2022 plan; and the maximum represents first quartile performance for our EEI peer group and a significant improvement over historical Company performance.
-Safety Training Completion includes completion of assigned safety training for all employees through an internal education portal, and is calculated by dividing the difference of total courses assigned less total courses overdue by the total courses assigned. - (3) Reliability.
+We use Edison Electric Institute (EEI) peer benchmarking to determine our threshold, target, and maximum performance levels.

+Safety Training Completion includes completion of assigned safety training for all employees through an internal education portal and is calculated by dividing the difference of total courses assigned less total courses overdue by the total courses assigned.

+(3) Reliability.

 SAIDI (excluding major event days).
 System Average Interruption Duration Index (SAIDI) is a system reliability index used by us and participating Institute of Electrical and Electronic Engineers, Inc. (IEEE), utilities to measure the duration of interruptions on a utility's electric system.
 SAIDI indicates the total duration of interruption for the average customer during a predefined period of time.
-The threshold level for SAIDI, excluding major event days, was set at the same level as our 2022 plan; the target level represents the same level as our 2022 plan; and the maximum level is significantly better than the five-year average of first quartile performance of IEEE medium-sized utilities.
+The threshold level for SAIDI, excluding major event days, was set at IEEE second quartile performance average of medium sized companies; the target level is our five-year SAIDI average; and the maximum level represents an improvement of 1% over our best SAIDI performance of the last five years.
+The SAIDI targets reflect the anticipated impact of wildfire operations.

-SAIDI (including major event days).
-The threshold for SAIDI, including major event days, was set at the same level as our 2022 plan; the target level represents a two percent improvement over the Company's 2022 target; and the maximum level is significantly better than first quartile performance of IEEE medium-sized utilities.

-Damages per 1000 Locates.
-This natural gas reliability metric assesses the effectiveness of the Company's programs to prevent damage to its natural gas system.
-The threshold level was set at a six percent improvement over the 2022 threshold; the target level was maintained at the 2022 target, representing a five percent improvement over the Company's 2019 results; and the maximum level represents first quartile average for American Gas Association companies.